 - What do we not know?

-- Anecdotal evidence from doctors, teachers and teenagers suggests that social media may contribute to mental health disorders like anxiety and depression, however there is currently no scientific consensus that social media directly causes these conditions.
+- Anecdotal evidence suggests that social media may contribute to mental health disorders like anxiety and depression, however there is currently no consensus that social media directly causes these conditions.

 - Read about Brooke’s story by following the link under Become An Expert.

-- Evidence of social media addiction is largely anecdotal, and it has not been designated an official mental health disorder.
-However, research into the issue is ongoing.
+- Evidence of social media addiction is largely anecdotal, and it has not yet been designated an official mental health disorder.

 - “Social Networking Addiction: An Overview of Preliminary Findings”, by Mark D. Griffiths.